ModelEarth/localsite/start/steps/README.md

 ## Pull down repos to contribute.

-If you're not planning to edit, you can simply view the following at [model.earth](http://model.earth).
+If you're not planning to edit, you can simply view the content from the repos below at [model.earth](http://model.earth).

+To fork the repos you'll be editing, go to [github.com/modelearth](https://github.com/ModelEarth?tab=repositories), choose a repo and click the "Fork" button.
+Then in your fork, click "Code > Open with Github Desktop".
+For repos you won't be editing, you can run the script below to clone.

 **Step 1.** Fork our <a href="https://github.com/ModelEarth/localsite">localsite</a> and <a href="https://github.com/ModelEarth/io">io</a> repos to preview your contributions using [Github Pages](https://docs.github.com/en/pages/quickstart).
 How to [Fork Repos](https://medium.com/@6unpnp/fork-a-github-repository-and-deploy-its-github-pages-site-d55dc53988d)